 However, the Bank of America Travel Rewards card is worth a closer look if you don’t want to pay an annual fee.

 If you like flat rate credit cards, but still want to earn a lot of travel, you may also want to consider the Capital One® Venture® Rewards Credit Card.
-Like the Chase Sapphire Preferred card, it charges a $95 annual fee (however the Venture card waives the fee the first year), but it awards more points overall.
-For example, it offers a flat 2 miles for every dollar you spend and up to 10 miles for every dollar spent at hotels.com/venture.
+Like the Chase Sapphire Preferred card, it charges a $95 annual fee (however the Venture card waives the fee the first year), but it awards more miles overall.
+For example, it offers a flat 2 miles for every dollar you spend and up to 10 miles for every dollar spent at hotels.com/venture through Jan 31, 2020.
 Like the Bank of America Travel Rewards card, the Capital One Venture card also keeps redemption simple by allowing you to book travel any way you like and get refunded by Capital One.